jderrien/syncer/README.md

 ## Uninstall

-* In the source code directory type `make uninstall`
+* In the source code directory type `rake uninstall`